'What is Rotary?'

 'O.K.
 I'm interested - what next?'

-If you think you might like to be considered or would like to find out more, the best step could be to come to one of our meetings and see just what goes on.
-If you don't already know a Dundee Rotarian, please contact our Secretary, Email who will be happy to advise and provide you with any further information you need.
+If you think you might like to be considered for membership or would like to find out more, the next step would be to come to one of our meetings and see just what goes on.
+Please contact our Membership Chair using the form below.
+John will be happy to advise and provide you with any further information you need.

 If you decide Rotary is not for you, we won't be offended - promise.